-\Once parents are involved, teachers should clearly state the behavioural issues and the stages which have been followed.
+Once parents are involved, teachers should clearly state the behavioural issues and the stages which have been followed.
 Teachers should agree a timescale for improved behaviours with parents and child.
-Further stages will be outlined to the parent i.e. SLT support.

 The Behaviour Lead, who is currently the Headteacher, will be part of this meeting and a Behaviour Support Plan will be agreed.
 The behaviour support plan will be implemented, with targets and strategies agreed with the family/teacher.
 The aim of this plan is to encourage the child to recognise their learning needs and patterns of behaviour and use strategies to allow themselves and others to Be safe, Be a learner, Be respectful.

 This will be time-bound (for half a term and then this will be reviewed) and success will be celebrated.
 Parents will be involved if the inappropriate behaviours continue.
 Further intervention will then be agreed.
 In this instance, depending on the types of behaviour being displayed, there may need to be 1:1 TA support, class withdrawal or referrals to outside agencies.
 The behaviour support plan would be adapted as appropriate.